CPSIA and Lead Fact Sheet

 - The effects of lead exposure also pose a serious economic burden on American society and are costing us tens of billions of dollars.

-- This past April, the Center for Disease Control and Prevention (CDC) affirmed that there is no safe level of lead.
+- In April of 2012, the Center for Disease Control and Prevention (CDC) affirmed that there is no safe level of lead.
 The CDC revised their lead guidelines downward.
 Any child with a blood lead level of more than 5 micrograms of lead will now be considered at risk of lead poisoning.

 It is clear that we must do whatever we can to eliminate our children’s exposure to this harmful toxin.